Extracting conserved operators from a projected entangled pair state

 \textbf{Static structure factor of multi-site operator in iPEPS.} We focus on the input states being 2D pure quantum states that can be represented by infinite PEPS (iPEPS)~\cite{maeshima:2001,verstraete2004}, which comprise descriptions of rich physical phenomena~\cite{RMP_MPS_PEPS_2021} such as gapped non-chiral topologically ordered states~\cite{SCHUCH_2010,Schuch_2011_classify}, (2+0)D critical states with area-law entanglement entropy but power-law decaying correlations~\cite{Verstraete_2006}, long-range ordered cat states and so on.
 With finite correlation length scaling~\cite{PhysRevLett.129.200601,Xu_huang_2025}, iPEPS can also be used to study (2+1)D criticality~\cite{Corboz_Finite_IPEPS_2018,Lauchli_Finite_IPEPS_2018}.

-Various approaches on evaluating the static structure factors of iPEPS have been proposed, including (i) summing a geometric series of channel operators built from the boundary-MPS approach~\cite{PEPS_tangent_space_2015,iPEPS_Laurens_2016}, (ii) summing diagrams in the corner transfer matrix renormalization group (CTMRG) method~\cite{CTMRG_1,corboz_2020,Corboz_2022}, (iii) window MPS method~\cite{window_MPS_2022}, (iv) automatic differentiating iPEPS tensors~\cite{Juraj_structure_factor_2023}, and (v) the generating function method~\cite{Gen_func_2021,Generating_iPEPS_2024}.
+Various approaches on evaluating the static structure factors of iPEPS have been proposed, including (i) summing a geometric series of channel operators built from the boundary-MPS approach~\cite{PEPS_tangent_space_2015,iPEPS_Laurens_2016}, (ii) summing diagrams in the corner transfer matrix renormalization group (CTMRG) method~\cite{CTMRG_1,corboz_2020,Corboz_2022}, (iii) window MPS method~\cite{window_MPS_2022}, (iv) automatic differentiating iPEPS tensors~\cite{Juraj_structure_factor_2023}, (v) the generating function method~\cite{Gen_func_2021,Generating_iPEPS_2024}, and (vi) large unit cell CTMRG~\cite{Corboz_spec_func_2024}.
 Notice that previously people have only used these methods to evaluate structure factors of on-site operators.
 In this work we adopt the generating function method to calculate $\mathcal{S}$, since it is easier to generalize to the multi-site operator case compared to other approaches, and avoids dealing with many tensor-network diagrams by hands.

 Now we reformulate the generating function method to include the case of $\hat{o}^{\alpha}_{\pmb{x}}$ being multi-site.
 To deal with the infinite sums in Eq.~\eqref{eq:def_struct_factor}, we use the relation